 What Are the Types of White Worm in Plant Soil?

 The small or large white worms in the soil, called enchytraeidae in Latin, are mostly pot worms, nematodes, gnats, or grubs.
 Some of them are part of the natural ecosystem of the soil.
 Others may appear in the soil of your potted plants due to overwatering or after a recent soil change.
+We will not cover here anything about white ants or white bugs in the soil, only about white worms.

 Read on as we discuss these major types of worms in detail below.